projectcontour/gimbal/deployment/README.md

 ### Openstack

-The Openstack Discoverer is responsible for looking at all LBaSS and members in an Openstack cluster and synchronizing them to the host cluster.
+The Openstack Discoverer is responsible for looking at all LBaaS and members in an Openstack cluster and synchronizing them to the host cluster.

 [Credentials](../docs/openstack-discoverer.md#credentials) to the remote cluster must be created as a secret.